+Figure 12: SNOMED CT definition of Hydrochlorothiazide

 Documentation of a drug intolerance

 Scenario: A patient enters the urgent care with complaints of ringing, clanging and whistling in his ears.
 The patient cannot distinctly state when the noises initiated and has not been exposed to any high noise environments.
 The patient has a history of chronic back pain, congestive heart failure and arthritis.
 Upon reviewing the patient’s medication list, the physician notices that the patient has been taking 12 tablets of aspirin each day.
 The physician suspects that the patient is suffering from aspirin induced tinnitus.
 The patient is encouraged to decrease his aspirin dose and follow up with his rheumatologist who prescribed the aspirin.
 In the patient’s electronic medical record the urgent care specialist documents in the encounter diagnosis and allergy list that the patient has a drug intolerance to aspirin.